ujjwal2011/Process-Scheduling/README.md

 # Process-Scheduling

 A New Combination Approach to CPU Scheduling based on Priority and Round-Robin Algorithms for Assigning a Priority to a Process and Eliminating Starvation
+The proposed algorithm adds two more columns to the original columns in the round-robin as follows: Priority column: The CPU gives some processes higher priority than others.
+The number of times to repeat this is listed in the second column.
+If the procedure is prioritized three times then, in the central processing unit, the original priority is updated and the lowest priority is assigned.
+Following this, the processes will be carried out in accordance with the arrival time of the central processing unit (CPU).
+Finally, when the CPU receives the lowest priority process, the priority will be activated again.
+Then, it will be implemented three times before being assigned the lowest priority in the central processing unit (CPU).